iridess/questdb.io/tutorial/2022-03-30-forecasting-with-questdb-tensorflow.md

 - **Predictive maintenance:** nowadays, IoT (internet of things), AI (artificial intelligence), and integrated systems are being embedded into electronic, mechanical, and other types of devices to make them smart (i.e., they can work without or with only a low level of human interaction).
-These IoT devices keep track of data over time, and artificial intelligence, of which time series forecasting is a component, is used to analyze this data and make predictions regarding the approximate time at which devices may need maintenance.
+These IoT devices have sensors to keep track of relevant values over time; and artificial intelligence, of which time series forecasting is a component, is used to analyze this data and make predictions regarding the approximate time at which devices may need maintenance.
 The “check engine” light in your car is a great example of this: your car’s computer continuously monitors the engine, and if it finds any suspicious signals, it alerts you for repairs.

 - **Anomaly detection:** _anomaly detection_ is the process of detecting the rare events and observations in the functionality of systems.
 Identifying